Open source is (not) insecure

 Spend any time in the enterprise IT world, and you’ll quickly be led to believe that open source software is insecure, and only what you use when you can’t afford “real” software — both false.
 This is a form of FUD (fear, uncertainly, doubt), which has been historically encouraged by those who sell open source’s proprietary alternatives.
 When talking about the security of open source, there’s two, parallel conversations.
 Open source as a platform, and open source as a workflow.

 Open source as a platform

 The first threshold issue, is whether building or using open source software, even if your own particular code isn’t published, is somehow inherently less secure.
-There are a few flavors to this argument.
+This argument has a few flavors:

 This one (high profile) open source project that (once) had a vulnerability

 There’s good software and there’s bad software.
 How widely the code’s shared has no direct impact on its quality (if anything, it helps, see below).
 An immature project is going to have bugs, whether proprietary or open source.

 Often times, the reason open source software vulnerabilities make headlines, or seem to make headlines more often, is because it’s so widely used.
 Your custom built software being hacked isn’t newsworthy, but the CMS that powers a quarter of the internet is.
 Not to mention, by being open source, vulnerabilities are more easily discovered and patched, meaning you may hear more often about open source software having unexploited vulnerabilities, while the only closed-sourced vulnerabilities you hear about are those which have already been exploited in the wild (and thus require immediate action).

 It’s (not) made by a bunch of hobbyists